 Why do you want to read faster?

 Reading faster will enable you to read more pages using the same time.
-This may sound logical until you take your goal for reading of studying into account.
+This may sound logical until you take your goal of reading or studying into account.
 Are you simply reading a book for entertainment?
 Or do you want to learn something valuable?

 The main reason most people tell you when you ask them why they want to read faster is they have too much to read.
 This could be study books or work-related documents.
 When you learn to read faster you can remove that backlog of information and feel better again.